chenhaoxing/HDNet/README.md

 # HDNet

-This is the implementation of paper 'Hierarchical Dynamic Image Harmonization'.
+This is the official code of the paper: Hierarchical Dynamic Image Harmonization.